mikeperry-tor/vanguards/README.md

 2. source vanguardenv/bin/activate
 3. vanguards

-If you do not want your environment to be in the vanguardenv directory, you can specify a different directory as an argument to setup.sh.
+If you do not want your environment to be in the vanguardenv subdirectory, you can specify a different directory as an argument to setup.sh.

 ## PyPy and other performance tuning

-For very high traffic hidden services, we recommend using [PyPy](https://pypy.org) instead of CPython.
+For very high traffic onion services, we recommend using [PyPy](https://pypy.org) instead of CPython.
 PyPy contains a JIT that should make this script run considerably faster.